Types of Stretches

 Types of stretches

 There are many different types of stretches.
 The best type of stretch to perform depends on whether you are stretching before or after your main workout, what you want to achieve from the stretch and your fitness level.
-These are the basic types of stretches:

 Static stretches are stretches where the muscle being stretched remains still.
 These stretches are the usual type of stretches performed in exercise programmes because they are effective and very safe.